Looking for employee engagement resources?

 - Ask them what they know about the mentoring program and use this opportunity to fill in any gaps.

-- Explain to them what is expected from you and the program.
+- Explain to them what is expected of you and the program.

 Ask for feedback